bigchiano/git-shortcuts/README.md

 ### Customization
 1. Open `git-shortcuts.sh`.
-2. Add or modify functions to include custom Git commands as needed.
+2. You can create a `PR` to contribute to this project.

-For further details, please refer to the [GitHub repository](https://github.com/bigchiano/git-shortcuts).
+Thank you